School of Arts and Sciences

 What We Do

-Home to numerous academic programs, Utica College’s School of Arts and Sciences provides students with a strong foundation of knowledge, real world experiences, and the ability to think critically and engage with crucial issues facing society.
+Home to numerous academic programs, Utica University’s School of Arts and Sciences provides students with a strong foundation of knowledge, real world experiences, and the ability to think critically and engage with crucial issues facing society.

 The School of Arts and Sciences is home to academic programs in two divisions: